shiyis/nlpwshiyi/modules/6b-viterbi.md

 In order to compute $viterbi[t,i]$, the Viterbi algorithm assumes the dynamic programming invariant.
 This assumption states that if the ultimate best path of the entire observation sequence happens to go through a state $q_{i}$, that this best mpath must include the best path up to and including state $q_{i}$.
 This does mean that the best path at any time _t_ is the best path for the whole sequence.
 A path can look bad at the beginning but turn out to be the best path.

-In the book _Speech and Language Processing_ (Jurafsky, Martin et al), it talks about the importance of having the invariant assumption (which is a very important principle in solving problems with dynamic programming is applicable);
+In the book _Speech and Language Processing_ (Jurafsky, Martin et al), it talks about the importance of having the invariant assumption (which is a very important principle in solving problems where dynamic programming is applicable);

 > it allows us to break down the computation of the optimal path probability in a simple way: each of the best paths at time _t_ is the best extension of each of the paths ending at time _t - 1_.